 While we certainly acknowledge that some units have more complexity and thus require more time and skill to navigate, some remotes strike a good balance between ease of use and capabilities.
 Specifically, we were quite impressed with both the Logitech Harmony 665 and the Logitech Harmony 950 in this regard.
-The prior checks a lot of the easy-to-operate boxes though it has small print on the buttons and it's a bit oversized.
+The Harmony 665 checks a lot of the easy-to-operate boxes, though the buttons have small print, and it's a bit oversized.
 However, it has an auto-correcting help function and backlit buttons that go a long way in making operation easy.
-Conversely, the 950 is just the right shape, has gesture controls that are quite modern and intuitive while maintaining a level of complex operations that will satisfy tech-savvy users.
+Conversely, the Harmony 950 is just the right shape, has gesture controls that are quite modern and intuitive while maintaining a level of complex operations that will satisfy tech-savvy users.

 This exhaustive, hands-on review of universal remotes looks at all the aspects of functionality and performance and lays out the results for comparisons across devices.
-Specifically, we assessed the set-up process which includes compatibility with common devices as well as the difficulty of connecting these devices to the remote.
+Specifically, we assessed the setup process, which includes compatibility with common devices and the difficulty of connecting these devices to the remote.
 We also evaluated the capabilities and ease of use.
-The prior focus on the remote's ability to perform complex tasks and the latter focuses on how the execution of said tasks.
+The prior focus on the remote's ability to perform complex tasks, and the latter focuses on how the execution of said tasks.
 All in all, this review covers everything a consumer will want to know before purchasing a device that aims to simplify and enrich their entertainment experience.
-So, get ready to pop some corn, kick-up your feet, and start your favorite program sans frustration.
+So, get ready to pop some corn, kick up your feet, and start your favorite program sans frustration.

 — Nick Miley and Austin Palmer